Memorial Day, as the name suggests, is about memory. Or, perhaps more accurately, it is about not forgetting.

 • In 2010, I wrote about Stockton resident Bill Bahr, who served toward the end of World War II.
 He mustered out of the service briefly before re-enlisting and becoming a military escort at 22, taking the remains of soldiers back to their families for burial.
 We commemorate Memorial Day once a year.
 He experienced it about 120 times, returning the fallen to grieving mothers, fathers, sisters and brothers.
 Decades later, the emotions he kept in finally surfaced and he came to the Modesto Vet Center for post-traumatic stress disorder counseling.

-• Friends and families of Stanislaus County residents killed in Vietnam have been providing photographs of their fallen to Janna Hoehn of Hawaii, who has undertaken the daunting task of matching a photo to every Californian who died in that war.
+“This is a celebration, in a sense,” he told Roy Cabral, brother Ron and younger sister Joanne.
+“It still doesn’t take away from the fact there was grieving back then (in 1951), and there will be grieving at the cemetery.
+(Richard is) going to get the same honor as if he were a soldier who died in Iraq today.
+We’re just running 50-something years late in bringing him home.”• Friends and families of Stanislaus County residents killed in Vietnam have been providing photographs of their fallen to Janna Hoehn of Hawaii, who has undertaken the daunting task of matching a photo to every Californian who died in that war.
 She is forwarding the photos to the Vietnam Veterans Memorial Wall.
-Of the 32 from here who died in the war, shes received photos for 28.
+Of the 32 from here who died in the war, she’s received photos for 28.
 She is missing photos of James Lewis, Neal Rasmussen, Gunther Rehling and Donald Vaughan.

 They see Memorial Day as a time to reflect, to miss, to shed a tear and to remember the one they cherished and lost.
 And they hope others respect the fallen by not forgetting.